-Since rolling out its new product ranges, Royal Voluntary Service has made healthier choices available to over 500,000 people, rising to 3.4 million in the next twelve months.
+Since rolling out its new product ranges, Royal Voluntary Service has made healthier choices available to over 500,000 people, rising to 3.4 million in the next 12 months.
 By working with suppliers on product reformulation and range change:

 - Calorie intake from sandwiches alone will be reduced by two million in the year ahead.